kentezrabetita/kentezrabetita/README.md

 <h2> About me 👨🏻‍💻 </h2>

-- 🎓 computer science student and a web developer
+- 🎓 computer science student
 - 🌱 learning full stack web development
 - 🔭 working on my school and personal projects
 - 💭 trying and doing my best to graduate this year